dongzgh/dongzgh.github.io/journal.md

 ## 2019-05-23

 * Read technology news from Tech Briefs May 2019
-* Booked appointment with Louis for ceiling repaint

 * [L3D-LMS](#l3d-lms)
 	* Fixed some styling issues
+	* Updated some templates

 * [FS-AGW](#fs-agw)
 	* Reviewed codes for wireframe design

+## 2019-05-24

+* Booked appointment with Louis for ceiling repaint

 ## REFERENCES